mrrusof/mrrusof.github.io/_posts/2017-09-27-bst-all-possible-arrays.markdown

 layout: post
 title: 'BST: All Possible Arrays'
 date: 2017-09-27
+edited: 2017-10-12
 author: Ruslan Ledesma-Garza
 summary: Given a binary search tree, print all possible arrays that produce the tree.
 tbop_url: http://thebookofproblems.com/problems/bst-all-possible-arrays
 ---

 {{page.summary}}
-An array produces a tree by inserting the array''s elements one by one into the tree.
+An array produces a tree by inserting the array's elements one by one into the tree.
 The elements are taken from the array from left to right.